 Photo: Rebecca Stoltzfus speaks to the Goshen College community June 14, 2017, as she is introduced as the presidential candidate of choice.
-Photo by Brian Yoder Schlabach/Goshen College Communications and Marketing Office.
+Photo by Brian Yoder Schlabach/Goshen College.

-Editor’s note: This is the third article in a seven-part series by the presidents of Mennonite Church USA colleges and seminaries.
-From March to June an article by each president will be posted every two weeks.
+Editor’s note: This is the third article in a seven-part series by the presidents of Mennonite Church USA higher education institutions.
+From March to May an article by each president will be posted every two weeks.
 The entire series is available at themennonite.org/mhea.
 Sign up for our TMail newsletter and follow us on Facebook to receive the articles.

 Excerpt from MHEA vision statement Rebecca is focusing on: Within communities of learning oriented toward biblical visions of shalom, [students] are formed in practices of nonviolence and peacebuilding and are prepared to confront racism and other forms of discrimination, practice restorative justice and offer hope for the healing of brokenness and division.